 Advisory boards have no formal powers and authority.
 Advisory board members have no fiduciary responsibility and are not company directors.
 They are not subject to the Companies Act 2006 and are not exposed to legal liabilities.

-Advisory boards typically have a defined lifespan while boards of directors exist in perpetuity.
+An advisory board typically has a defined lifespan, while boards of directors exist in perpetuity.

 What is the role and the purpose of advisory boards?

 Organisations that consider setting up an advisory board must be clear on its role and purpose.
-The questions “why are we setting an advisory board” and “what do we expect from the advisory board members” must be clearly answered ahead of setting up the advisory boards.
-Defining the role and purpose of the advisory board will ensure its effectiveness.
+The questions “why are we setting up an advisory board” and “what do we expect from the advisory board members” must be clearly answered ahead of setting up the advisory board.
+Defining the role and purpose of advisory boards ensures their effectiveness.

 What are the benefits of setting up an advisory board?

-Advisory boards benefit organisations at different stages of their life cycle and we list here the circumstances in which NEDonBoard considers advisory board most impactful:
+Advisory boards benefit organisations at different stages of their life cycle.
+Here, we list the circumstances in which NEDonBoard considers an advisory board to be most impactful:

 Entrepreneurs